2ndQuadrant/fixeddecimal/README.md

 -------

-FIXEDDECIMAL is mainly intended as a fast and efficient data type which will suit a limited set numerical data storage and retreaval needs.
-Complex artimetic could be said to be one of fixeddecimal's limits.
+FIXEDDECIMAL is mainly intended as a fast and efficient data type which will suit a limited set numerical data storage and retrieval needs.
+Complex arithmetic could be said to be one of fixeddecimal's limits.
 As stated above division always rounds towards zero.
 Please observe the following example:

 ```